melina-thegarza/udp-chat-app/README.md

 9. **check_port_num**: checks to make sure that the given input is a valid port number

 ## KNOWN BUGS
-- ">>> " is not always displayed at the bottom of the console waiting for input, but if you type in valid commands everything works as expected
+Issue: The ">>> " prompt sometimes starts a newline when prompting for user input, and it is not always displayed at the bottom of the console, waiting for input.

+ex.

+ ">>>"

+  send client1 message
 ## TEST CASES
 1. Offline Messaging: If the original sender is offline, include delivery confirmation in their offline messages when they return.